opengisch/QField-docs/documentation/get-started/storage.en.md

 !![](../assets/images/export-qfieldcloud-files-from-qfield-2-open-folder-project.png)

-3. Inside this project folder, you will find your layers stored in a GeoPackage named 'data.gpkg', also you can export you media attached (DCIM (Pictures), Audios Videos, etc).
+3. Inside this project folder, you will find your project files.
+Offline layers will be stored in a file named 'data.gpkg'.
+You can also export your attached files (Photos, Audio, Video, etc).

 4. Now, click on the three dots (⋮) located on the right side of the file or folder.